StevenTammen/bibledocs.org/content/longer-topical-studies/central-baptist-winter-2022-2023-how-to-discern-the-voice-of-god/_index.md

 contentlevel: basic
 layout: aggregation-page
 summary: >-
    This series expands on some of the things discussed in the Daily Discipleship Guide for the Winter 2022-2023 Young Adult Sunday School class at Central Baptist Church, Warner Robins.
 This particular study is focused on the topic of how to discern the voice of God, and what goes into to doing that properly.
-Developing spiritual discernment is an important facet of growing up to spiritual maturity -- being able to determine what God is calling us to in all matters big and small.
+Developing spiritual discernment is an important facet of growing up to spiritual maturity—being able to determine what God is calling us to in all matters big and small.
 Perhaps it doesn't sound so hard, but one very quickly realizes that we face such a staggering number of decisions every day that trying to consistently reason out what to do based upon prayer and searching the Bible is no trivial matter when taken seriously.
 So how ought we do it effectively?
 How ought we make out the voice of God?
 We'll talk some about that here in this study.
 ---

 <!-- aggregate-page-content -->